andremann/SKG-IF/docs/source/index.rst

 towards the definition of the Scholarly Knowledge Graphs Interoperability Framwork (**SKG-IF**) documentation.

 .. note::
    This project is under active development.
+   This documentation translates and will be in sync with the specifications drafted `here <https://docs.google.com/spreadsheets/d/1m8vQkklLWmDYk55oI6YxZcqkvL7CHp385stjIyy-5mI>`_.

 Contents